 Therefore, leaving the discussion of the elementary principles of Christ, let us go on to perfection, not laying again the foundation of repentance from dead works and of faith toward God, of the doctrine of baptisms, of laying on of hands, of resurrection of the dead, and of eternal judgment.
 And this we will do if God permits.
 For it is impossible for those who were once enlightened, and have tasted the heavenly gift, and have become partakers of the Holy Spirit, and have tasted the good word of God and the powers of the age to come, if they fall away, to renew them again to repentance, since they crucify again for themselves the Son of God, and put Him to an open shame.
 For the earth which drinks in the rain that often comes upon it, and bears herbs useful for those by whom it is cultivated, receives blessing from God; but if it bears thorns and briers, it is rejected and near to being cursed, whose end is to be burned.

-The following comments by Dolphin express his belief that Hebrews 6:1-8 pertains to the presumptuous sins of only people who are not Christians:
+Although the following comments by Dolphin express his belief that Hebrews 6:1-8 pertains to the presumptuous sins of only people who are not Christians, we believe that these comments also apply to other types of deliberate sins.
+According to Dolphin,

 I am part of the company of those Christians who hold to the view that the warning of Hebrews 10, quoted above, and the similar warning of Hebrews 6:1-8, are addressed to those professing believers in and around the church who are still in actuality outsiders to the faith and have not yet fully entered into the fellowship of the family of God by subjection of their hearts, lives and wills to the Lordship of Jesus Christ.